 Musila was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 One day some of the Buddha’s disciples told Devadatta he ought to show respect to the Buddha since he had taught him so much.
 But Devadatta insisted he had learned everything by his own power and nothing from the Buddha.

-The king and Indra were earlier births of Amanda and Anuruddha, two of the Buddha’s top disciples.
+The king and Indra were earlier births of Ananda and Anuruddha, two of the Buddha’s top disciples.